HalvardTislavoll/ImageMemoryGame/README.md

-The program is a test of my knowledge of Python and the use of Page.
+The program is a test of my knowledge of Python and the use of PAGE.
 PAGE is a Python Automated GUI Generator.
 I use a future PAGE version 8.0D